naorbar/test-hr-app/README.md

     * readable
 7. Implement a sort method based on the users ids; Which data structure is best used for this application (consider time and memory complexity)?
 8. What is the biggest problem in this application (hint: design wise rather than programming wise)
-9. What is dependecy injection?
+9. What is dependency injection?
 HrManager is @autowired; why not using a static utility class instead?

 **Goodluck** :+1: